-Our attorneys have been representing clients in Oklahoma City truck accident cases for years.
+Our attorneys have represented clients in Oklahoma City truck accident cases for years.
 With over 130 years of combined legal experience, you can trust that the attorneys at Abel Law Firm have the know-how to get results.
 Over the years, we have secured over $250 million for clients.
 You can trust that we won’t stop fighting until we get you the compensation you deserve.
 If you or a loved one has been injured in an accident involving a defective or malfunctioning large truck, contact Abel Law Firm today for a free consultation.
 You can reach us by calling (405) 239-7046, filling out a contact form, or starting a live online chat now.

 A truck is a commercial motor vehicle generally used for business, transporting goods or people.
 Commercial motor vehicles can include 18-wheeler semis, big rigs, chartered buses, and vehicles carrying hazardous waste.
 Due to their size, weight, and the heavy materials they are carrying, accidents involving trucks can have devastating consequences.
-While there are federal agencies that are tasked with making sure that trucks operate safely and accidents are kept to a minimum, truck accidents do occur with some frequency.
+While federal agencies are tasked with ensuring that trucks operate safely and accidents are kept to a minimum, truck accidents do occur with some frequency.

 From 2012 to 2015, the National Highway Traffic Safety Administration reported that the number of fatal and non-fatal trucking accidents had increased.
 In 2015, 11.9% of fatal vehicle crashes involved at least one large truck, and 7.6% of nonfatal crashes involved at least one large truck.
 As the need to transport goods grows, more trucks are on the roadways.
 The Federal Motor Carrier Safety Administration reports that the number of large trucks on the road has been steadily increasing as well over 50% of goods moved in the United States are moved by commercial vehicles.
 Ultimately, this means the possibility of more accidents involving large trucks.

 Truck Defects and Malfunctions

 A variety of factors can cause truck accidents.
 Two of the most common causes are factor is truck defects and malfunctions.
 Truck defects and malfunctions can contribute to an accident and enlarge the scope of liability for any damages.